-Investment Priority c (iv) to TO 6 (CF): Taking action to urban environment, to revitalise cities, regenerate and de brownfield sites (including conversion areas), reduce air p promote noise-reduction measures lecontaminate

-List of measures to be supported under PA5:

-1. Review and analysis of the municipal plans on ambient air quality and support for their subsequent preparation/revision, implementation and control

-Under this priority axis will be funded review and analysis of the municipal plans on ambient air quality of municipalities with poor air quality in respect of PM10 and NOx.

-As a follow up measure, the municipalities will be assisted in the development of new or revision of existing plans, their implementation and control.

-Based on the results of the review and analysis of the plans, measures will be taken for development and optimization of air quality monitoring systems.
-In the context of the analysis of the municipal plans, if necessary, early warning systems of air pollution in adverse weather conditions will be established.

-During the review and analysis of the municipal plans on ambient air quality and their further update, where applicable, a synergy with the Sustainable Urban Mobility Plans (SUMP) (if such are available) will be sought.

-During the implementation of the measure, the results of completed LIFE Programme and Seventh Framework Programme (FP7) projects as well as the long term capacity building targets in line with the Air Implementation Pilot of the European Environment Agency and Directorate-General Environment in the European Commission will be considered.

-2. Measures addressing pollution from domestic heating
+Investment priority <2A.2.1.1 type="S" input="S"> Investment Priority c (iv) to TO 6 (CF): Taking action to improve the urban environment, to revitalise cities, regenerate and decontaminate brownfield sites (including conversion areas), reduce air pollution and promote noise-reduction measures <2A.2.1.2 type="S" maxlenge List of measures to be e supported under PA5: ysis of the municipal plans on ambient air quality and support t preparation/revision, implementation and control 1 · xis will be funded review and analysis of the municipal plans on f municipalities with poor air quality in respect of PM10 and NOx.
+1 are, the municipalities will be assisted in the development of new or lans, their implementation and control. development and opt analysis of the munic of the review and analysis of the plans, measures will be taken for timization of air quality monitoring systems.
+In the context of the cipal plans, if necessary, early warning systems of air pollution in ditions will be established. further update, where nd analysis of the municipal plans on ambient air quality and their e applicable, a synergy with the Sustainable Urban Mobility Plans available) will be sought. and Seventh Framew building targets in lin ntation of the measure, the results of completed LIFE Programme work Programme (FP7) projects as well as the long term capacity he with the Air Implementation Pilot 69 of the European Environment prate-General Environment in the European Commission will be 2.
+Measures address sing pollution from domestic heating